 To be seen as a reversal pattern it has to be a part of a trend to reverse.
 In a perfect world, the falling wedge would form after an extended downturn to mark the final low.
 From there it would break up.

-This pattern typically takes a few months to form.
-When you’re looking charts you’ll notice it can even take up to 6 months to form.
+This pattern typically takes a few months to form if you are trading a daily chart.
+When you’re looking at charts you’ll notice it can even take up to 6 months to form.
+During intra-day trading, it may only take a few hours for a falling wedge to form.

 It’s important to have confirmation of the breakout so you’re not caught in a trap.
 These patterns are formed by support and resistance and price will move back to retest those levels to see if they hold.

 Support and resistance are a huge part of trading.
 Especially when trading wedges or triangles.
 They’re the levels traders pay a ton of attention to.
-They can make or break a trade.
+Watch for traders “lining up for the trade”

 Candlesticks such as long legged doji candlesticks and gravestone doji candlesticks can form these levels.
 The real bodies and wicks of bullish candlesticks and bearish candlesticks form key levels of support and resistance also.

-Falling wedge patterns are only confirmed by breaking out of resistance.
+Falling wedge patterns are only confirmed by breaking out of right angle resistance.
 That resistance then becomes support.
+Sometimes falling wedges will re-test the right angle of the wedge before running again!

 Click here to read our post on how to draw support and resistance to learn more about the proper way to draw these lines.